wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Index patterns
 ^^^^^^^^^^^^^^

-In this section, you can see and configure the Index patterns, and creating new ones.
+In this section, you can list, configure, and create new index patterns.
+Index patterns are templates defining data organization for efficient retrieval and analysis.

 .. thumbnail:: /images/kibana-app/features/settings/index-patterns.png
    :align: center